-Charming medieval city, Guérande takes place in the heart of the Pays de la Loire, in the Loire-Atlantique department.
-Surrounded by the salt marshes that have made it famous, the town is located about fifteen kilometers from Saint-Nazaire, not far from the coasts of the Atlantic Ocean.
+Charming medieval city, Guérande takes place in the heart of the Pays de la Loire, in the department of Loire-Atlantique.
+Surrounded by salt marshes that have made its reputation, the town is located about fifteen kilometers from Saint-Nazaire, not far from the shores of the Atlantic Ocean.

-Ancient, the commune of Guérande has been inhabited since Prehistory, and the one which today is called the Guerande peninsula has almost half of the megalithic monuments remaining in the department.
-But it was not until the Antiquity that the city existed as such, notably with the presence of several farms.
-The activity of salt marshes, but also wine-growing, began during the Middle Ages, in the fourteenth century, and made the city famous throughout the centuries.
+Former, the town of Guérande has experienced a dwelling since prehistoric times, and the one that today is called the Guérande peninsula alone has nearly half of megalithic monuments remaining in the department.
+But we must wait until antiquity for the city to exist as such, including the presence of several farms.
+The activity of salt marshes, but also viticultural, began during the Middle Ages, in the fourteenth century, and made the city famous over the centuries.

-Very touristy, this beautiful city of Loire-Atlantique seduces by its ancient architecture, as much as by its attachment to the cultural traditions.
-The beauty of the landscapes and the many sights that surround Guérande make it a privileged place in this part of western France.
-The city thus enjoys the label City of Art and History.
+Very touristy, this beautiful city of Loire-Atlantique seduced by its ancient architecture, as much as for its attachment to cultural traditions.
+The beauty of the landscapes and the numerous tourist sites which surround Guérande make it a privileged place in this part of the west of France.
+The city thus benefits from the label City of Art and History.

 There are many traces of medieval times in the narrow streets of Guérande, like the ramparts still present in their entirety.
 Classified as Historical Monuments, they allow to appreciate the centuries of history which succeeded in the city.
 Thus, the Porte de Saillé dates from the 12th century, while the Porte Vannetaise reveals a typical architecture of the second half of the 13th century.
 As you walk through these ancient defenses, do not miss the Saint-Jean tower, from the 15th century, or the splendor of the Saint-Michel gate.
 Monumental, the latter was built at the beginning of the XVIIth century and unveils the coat of arms of the city of Guérande, two helmeted lions.
 Long of more than 1400 meters, the ramparts are the occasion of a beautiful walk in the oldest parts of the places.